How to make money pet sitting

 What is pet sitting?

-Pet sitting is a lot like working as a babysitter – except you're looking after someone’s pet, and not their child.
+Pet sitting is a lot like working as a babysitter.
+The difference is that you're looking after someone's pet, and not their child.
 Makes sense.

 Some pet owners prefer to have someone look after their furry bundle of joy instead of using a cattery or kennel.
-This could be for a number of reasons – perhaps paying someone to sit is cheaper, or their pet gets stressed being away from home.
+This could be for a number of reasons.
+For example, paying someone to sit could be cheaper, or maybe their pet gets stressed being away from home.

-Depending on the job, you could find yourself looking after the animal at either the owner's house or your own place.
+Depending on the job, you could find yourself looking after the animal at either the owner's house (as a pet sitter and house sitter) or your own place.

 If you've only got a few hours spare and can't commit to several days of care, there are other options.
 You could become a dog walker, start a doggy daycare centre at your house or just keep pets company during the day while their owner is working.

-In a nutshell, you need to feed them, play with them and keep them safe – just like your own animal.
+In a nutshell, you need to feed them, play with them and keep them safe.
+It's exactly what you'd do when looking after your own pet.

 5 best and worst parts of pet sitting